-Introduced in 2012 in commemoration of the late Professor Syd Andrew a distinguished expert in the field of catalysis, the Andrew Medal will be awarded every three years to recognise a major contribution relevant to the science of formulation of heterogeneous catalysts.
+The Andrew Medal was introduced in 2012, in commemoration of the late Professor Syd Andrew, a distinguished expert in the field of catalysis.
+The medal will be awarded every three years to recognise a major contribution relevant to the science of formulation of heterogeneous catalysts.

 - a significant new process concept of economic significance (eg the methanol synthesis catalyst allowed low pressure methanol production, or the steam reforming of naphtha over an alkalised nickel catalyst)

 - a significant new product of economic significance (eg fuel cell, battery, sensor, geoengineering solar screen, pharmaceutical intermediate…)

 - a significant contribution to the testing or science of heterogeneous catalysts that enables novel process or new reactor designs for existing processes, and has been demonstrated to do so at a commercial scale.